 “We committed to doing something that was the right thing to do,” he adds.
 “And because of that, we were successful.”

 In building the park, John stipulated that his name could never be on it because it wasn’t built for personal recognition, or himself; it was built for the children.

 John wanted to name the park Savannah’s Playground after Savannah Thompson, a young woman who has William’s Syndrome.
 Additionally, complications from a surgery when she was 4 years old resulted in brain trauma, leaving her with physical limitations.

 “We’ve known Savannah and her family for many years now,” he says.
 “And Savanah was always one of the sweetest kids you’d ever meet.
 She’s a real promoter of a can-do attitude.
 Her outlook on life was the inspiration for the building of the park— I thought it would be a place where she and her friends could play.”

 John never envisioned the playground would be solely for the children in this area, but for children everywhere.
-As an inclusive park, everybody can enjoy playing on it.
 And since opening, Savannah’s playground has delighted everyone who visits, young and old alike.